Coding of billiards in hyperbolic 3-space: Pointed Geodesics and Billiards in an Ideal polyhedron

-This implies that a pointed geodesic $(\gamma, ((\theta_i , \phi_i), (\theta_f , \phi_f)))$ is identified with by fixing the position of the base arc $((\theta_i , \phi_i), (\theta_f , \phi_f)) $ in the bi-sequence.
-We label the faces of $\Pi$ with letters \emph{1,...,k} arbitrarily.
-A pointed geodesic now can be encoded naturally by collecting the labels in the order in which it hits the faces of the polyhedron $\Pi$, by marking the face hit by the base arc and then reading the past and future hits. , Thus every pointed geodesic produces a bi-infinite sequence $...a_{-1}.a_0a_1...$ with $a_j\ \in\ \{1,...,k \}$.
+by fixing the position of the base arc $((\theta_i , \phi_i), (\theta_f , \phi_f)) $ in the bi-sequence.
+Here for a metric space $(X,d)$, we denote the space of all compact subsets of $X$ by $\K(X)$, endowed with the Hausdorff topology.
+We label the faces of $\Pi$ with letters \emph{1,\ldots ,k} arbitrarily.
+A pointed geodesic can be encoded naturally by collecting the labels in the order in which it hits the faces of the polyhedron $\Pi$, by marking the face hit by the base arc and then reading the past and future hits.
+Thus every pointed geodesic produces a bi-infinite sequence $\ldots a_{-1}.a_0a_1\ldots $ with $a_j\ \in\ \{1,\ldots ,k \}$.

-\bd We call $ \mathbf{G} = \mathbf{G}_{\Pi}= \{ \big(\gamma, ((\theta_i , \phi_i), (\theta_f , \phi_f)) \big) : \gamma = \big( T^n((\theta_i , \phi_i), (\theta_f , \phi_f)) \big)_{n \in \mathbb{Z}} \} $, the \emph{space of all pointed geodesics} on $\Pi$.
+\bd \text{We call} $ \mathbf{G} = \mathbf{G}_{\Pi}= \{ \big(\gamma, ((\theta_i , \phi_i), (\theta_f , \phi_f)) \big) : \gamma = \big( T^n((\theta_i , \phi_i), (\theta_f , \phi_f)) \big)_{n \in \mathbb{Z}} \} $, the space of all pointed geodesics on $\Pi$.

-Here, $ T^0 ((\theta_i , \phi_i), (\theta_f , \phi_f))$ simply denotes $((\theta_i , \phi_i), (\theta_f , \phi_f)) $. $\mathbf{G} \subsetneq \K({\mathbb{B}^3})$ and so ${\mathbf{G}}$ can be endowed with the natural Hausdorff metric $d_H$, and in turn inherits the Hausdorff topology. \ed
+Here, $ T^0 ((\theta_i , \phi_i), (\theta_f , \phi_f))$ simply denotes $((\theta_i , \phi_i), (\theta_f , \phi_f)) $. $\mathbf{G} \subset \K({\mathbb{B}^3})$ and so ${\mathbf{G}}$ can be endowed with the natural Hausdorff metric $d_H$, and in turn inherits the Hausdorff topology. \ed

 We define a function $ d_{\mathbf{G}} : \mathbf{G} \times \mathbf{G} \to \mathbb{R}$ by:

 \bpr Suppose that $\mathbf{G}$ is the space of pointed geodesics associated with a polyhedron $\Pi$ in $\mathbb{B}^3$, then $d_{\mathbf{G}}$ is a metric on ${\mathbf{G}}$. \epr